Geotab/sdk/src/software/guides/developing-addins.md

 #### Buttons

-Custom button Add-Inscan be included to perform different functions.
+Custom button Add-Ins can be included to perform different functions.
 Additional navigational buttons can be dynamically inserted inside certain areas of the MyGeotab user interface.
 This allows custom button Add-Ins to provide a simple way for users to reach your custom page Add-In (see Image 1).
 Buttons can also be placed on pages to execute functionsfor automation of routine tasks, such as report generation (see Image 3).

 ## Use cases